-- Higher dose > expected higher efficacy with an intact safety profile - Different administration regimen > optimizes conditions for suneraistic interaction with 5-FU and decreases the need for precision - Stricter protocol adherence > better outtolerability and safety, as well as objective tumor response (ORR).
-Secondaru endpoints are progression-free survival (PFS) and overall survival (OS).
+- Higher dose > expected higher efficacy with an intact safety profile - Different administration regimen > optimizes conditions for synergistic interaction with 5-FU and decreases the need for precision - Stricter protocol adherence > better outcomes

-The study will begin with a phase Ib part where increasing doses of arfolitixorin are evaluated to ensure safety and tolerability, while some efficacy assessments are performed.
+The study will begin with a phase lb part where increasing doses of arfolitixorin are evaluated to ensure safety and tolerability, while some efficacy assessments are performed.
 The phase II part of the study aims to evaluate the highest tolerated dose and a selected lower dose.
-Primary endpoints will be
+Primary endpoints will be tolerability and safety, as well as objective tumor response (ORR).
+Secondary endpoints are progression-free survival (PFS) and overall survival (OS).